h2non/hu/README.md

 Checks if the given value is a DOM element object instance

 #### isArgs(value)
-Return: `boolean`
+Return: `boolean` | Alias: `isArguments`

-Checks if the given value is a arguments type
+Checks if the given value is an arguments object

 #### isUndef(value)
 Return: `boolean`